andrew/ultimate-awesome/README.md

 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [awesome-rubykaigi2016](https://github.com/angdev/awesome-rubykaigi2016) - A list of awesome RubyKaigi 2016 slides, repositories, blogs.
 - [awesome-minecraft-bedrock](https://github.com/CAIMEOX/awesome-minecraft-bedrock) - A curated list of awesome Minecraft Bedrock plugin, tool and software.
-- [fucking-awesome-macOS](https://github.com/Correia-jpv/fucking-awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
-With up-to-date repository stars⭐ and forks🍴.
 - [Awesome-Google-Gemini-AI](https://github.com/Curated-Awesome-Lists/Awesome-Google-Gemini-AI) -  Gemini AI, Google's latest and greatest, surpasses its predecessor, even outshining GPT-4.
 It's the newest iteration in Google's lineup of AI models, excelling in various tasks.
 With Nano, Pro, and the upcoming Ultra versions, it's designed for diverse user needs.
 - [awesome-ethics](https://github.com/HussainAther/awesome-ethics) - A curated list of awesome ethics.
 - [awesome-avatar](https://github.com/Jason-cs18/awesome-avatar) - 📖 A curated list of resources dedicated to avatar.